Call for papers! Submit your paper to the "International Journal of Data Science and Analytics" before the 30th of June 2024!

 A core SeaDataNet service is the Common Data Index (CDI) data discovery and access service which provides harmonized discovery and access to a large volume of marine and ocean data sets, both from research and monitoring organisations, which increasingly are major input for developing added-value services and products that serve users from government, research and industry.

 The online CDI User Interface gives users powerful search options and a highly detailed insight in the availability and geographical spreading of marine data sets, that are managed by the connected data centres.
 The User Interface includes functions for requesting access, and if granted, for downloading data sets from all connected data centres.

 SeaDataNet operates the CDI data discovery and access service.
-For exchange to Blue-Cloud this already features an INSPIRE compliant API at aggregate metadata level.
-Still to be specified and developed is a data access API with Marine-ID authentication, capable of processing data requests at aggregate metadata level.
+For exchange to the Blue-Cloud Data Discovery & Access Service it features an INSPIRE compliant API at aggregate metadata level and a data access API with Marine-ID authentication, capable of processing data requests at the aggregate metadata level.

 Main operators are: MARIS, IFREMER, BODC, HCMR, and EUDAT members (CSC, CINECA, GRNET, DKRZ, and STFC).
 Data Providers: currently >110 data centres consisting of NODCs, marine research institutes, hydrographic surveys, geological institutes, environmental monitoring agencies, international organisations, and some industry.